Caivy/Glampoo-Bot/README.md

 ## Features

-- Check if there is a comment made
+- Check if there is a comment made on the specify post
 - Reply to comments
 - Private Replies to user that commented